-Fields of education vary widely in their content, methods of analysis, modes of explanation, and intellectual discourse (Maxwell 2020; van de Werfhorst and Kraaykamp 2001).
+Werfhorst, de Graaf, and Kraaykamp 2001).
 What a person studies has implications for their material benefits, social status, employment opportunities, social networks, and arguably for their worldview (Iannelli, Gamoran, and Paterson 2018; Schulz, Solga, and Pollak 2023; Somers et al. 2019).
-Our guiding hypothesis is that the degree to which a person's education engages human behavior in its diverse social and cultural contexts predicts their voting on the contemporary socio-cultural divide, that is for GAL or TAN parties.
+Our guiding hypothesis is that the degree to which a person's education engages human behavior in its diverse social and cultural contexts predicts their voting on the contemporary sociocultural divide, that is for GAL or TAN parties.

-GAL and TAN parties take explicit stands on a transnational cleavage involving cosmopolitan defense of immigration and European integration on the one side and the defense of national culture and national sovereignty on the other (Dassonneville, Hooghe, and Marks 2024; De Vries 2018; Ford and Jennings 2020; Hooghe and Marks 2022).
-This extends Lipset and Rokkan's (1967) cleavage theory which conceives party families as the expression of oppositions that are not assimilated by extant political parties (Häusermann and Kriesi 2015; Hooghe and Marks 2018;

-Kriesi et al. 2006).
+GAL and TAN parties take explicit stands on a transnational cleavage involving the cosmopolitan defense of immigration and European integration on the one side and the protection of national culture and national sovereignty on the other (Dassonneville, Hooghe, and Marks 2024; De Vries 2018; Ford and Jennings 2020).
+This extends Lipset and Rokkan's (1967) cleavage theory which conceives party families as the expression of oppositions that are not assimilated by extant political parties (Häusermann and Kriesi 2015; Hooghe and Marks 2018; 2022; Kriesi et al. 2006).
 A cleavage perspective anticipates that such oppositions are embedded in social characteristics (Langsæther 2023; Marks et al. 2023).
 An extensive literature finds that education plays directly into GAL and TAN voting; our claim is that the substance of a person's education provides substantial additional leverage.

 Our second contribution focuses on measurement.
-Beyond lack of data, it has proven difficult to conceptualize and operationalize fields of education in ways amenable to vote choice models.
+Beyond the lack of data, it has proven difficult to conceptualize and operationalize fields of education in ways amenable to vote choice models.
 In most research, educational field has been conceived as a series of nominal categories for individual fields or it has been aggregated using the STEM (science, technology, engineering, math) categorization.
 The former approach requires at least a dozen dummy variables.
-The latter approach is more parsimonious, but it is not well fit for the purpose of modeling voting.2
+The latter approach is more parsimonious, but it is not well fit for the purpose of modeling voting.

-Our focus is on substantive cognitive and interpersonal skills which characterize how fields of education vary.
-Building on the work of sociologists, we operationalize field of education as a continuous variable that captures the human-centeredness of a person's education as the weight of cultural-communicative skills relative to economic-technical skills, or in shorthand, CECT (Cultural, Economic, Communicative, Technical).
+Building on the work of sociologists, we operationalize field of education as a continuous variable that captures the human-centeredness of a person's education as the weight of cultural-communicative skills relative to economic-technical skills, in short, CECT (Cultural, Economic, Communicative, and Technical).